MLOps for DevOps Engineers – MiniLM & MLflow demo

 MLOps for DevOps Engineers – MiniLM & MLflow pipeline demo

-As a DevOps and SRE engineer, I’ve spent my career building automated, reliable cloud platforms.
+As a DevOps and SRE engineer, I’ve spent a lot of time building automated, reliable pipelines and cloud platforms.
 Over the last couple of years, I’ve been applying the same principles to machine learning (ML) and AI projects.

 To make those ideas more approachable for other DevOps engineers, I have put together a minimal, reproducible demo using MiniLM and MLflow.